LuciferMohit/Odoo--hackathon-Eco_Finds/README.md

+# Ecofinds
-###This is E-Commerece platform where anyone can sell or buy old stuff so that it does not increases the waste in environment.
+### This is E-Commerece platform where anyone can sell or buy old stuff so that it does not increases the waste in environment.
-##Author=Mohit Yadav
+## Author=Mohit Yadav
 Solo project